Ippei & Dan... How the fuck did these 2 meet and end up working together?

 How quickly Dan comes up with a great idea and puts it into motion.

-For example, one day he thought he thought some students could benefit from doing more in-person sales training.
+For example, one day he thought some students could benefit from doing more in-person sales training.

 Within couple hours, he had a rough outline of what he could cover and was announcing it that night during the live weekly call.